 Kay helped to organise Oregon’s second woollen mill in Brownsville, where he oversaw the weaving operation.
 After a promotion, which lead him to the role of superintendent of the company, he opened his own mill in Salem in 1889.

-Thomas Kay’s eldest daughter, Fannie, learned the mill business and assisted her father with the mill operation and management.
+Thomas Kay’s eldest daughter, Fannie, learnt the mill business and assisted her father with the mill operation and management.
 Her marriage to C.P.
 Bishop, a retail merchant, resulted in a complementary combination of merchandising and manufacturing and solidified the foundations for what was to become Pendleton Woollen Mills.

 In 1909, this textile-retail heritage was passed on to the three Bishop sons, Clarence, Roy and Chauncey who transformed an idle mill in Pendleton into the business it is today.